LionelPerrault/Unity3d/README.md

 - Implemented the ability to retrieve the axe by choosing the relevant option on the pause menu.
 This is done to solve possible issues where the axe falls down into a place that makes it irretrievable.
 - Implemented narrative through pop ups to give players direction.
 - Implemented lore through 5 collectable scrolls showing the story of someone who was also on the same place at an undetermined erlier time.

-To play the game download the zip file, extract and double click on the executable.
-Alternatively, the game can be played online at https://sharemygame.com/@OuterGazer/nightmare-night